phuongwj/phuongwj/README.md

-## hi! i'm phuong, also known as julia
+## hey i'm phuong, also known as julia 🍵

 i'm currently in my third year of my bachelors degree, studying Computer Science at Dalhousie University, located in Halifax, NS!